- About WoWE

 The Rudd Mayer Memorial Fellowships support women to participate in WINDPOWER, attending seminars on current wind energy issues, viewing state-of-the-art technology, meeting women and men in the renewable energy field, and connecting with employers about potential internships or permanent positions.

-WINDPOWER 2015 will be held from May 18-21 in Orlando, FL.
+WINDPOWER 2016 will be held from May 23-26 in New Orleans, LA.
 The Fellowship covers the cost of travel to and from the WINDPOWER conference site, conference registration (and included meals), and lodging.

 The Fellowships are awarded on a competitive basis.
 Rudd Mayer Fellows are selected by the WoWE Board of Directors, based on: